-&lt;sup>32Our dataset comprises a total of 460 fossil fuel powerplants (327 coal power plants) with 355 of those having data on longitude and latitude available.
+39Our dataset comprises a total of 460 fossil fuel powerplants (327 coal power plants) with 355 of those having data on longitude and latitude available.
 Throughout the period 50 new coal power plants open and 130 close.

-Our results show that the consequences of exposure to deindustrialisation can durably harm well-being of children.
-In particular, they have lower height, more extreme weight, and worse general health reflected both in physical and mental health indicators throughout their lives.
+Our results show that the consequences of exposure to deindustrialisation can durably harm well-being.
+In particular, children who grow up in times of deindustrialisation have lower height, more extreme weight, and worse general health reflected both in physical and mental health indicators throughout their lives.
 We also find suggestive evidence that these outcomes also translate into higher probability of early death and lower wealth.
 We also show that negative effects persist over generations.
-Overall, these conclusions shed a different perspective on the literature on the consequences of industrial decline on community loss and "deaths of despair" (Case and Deaton, 2020a), which has predominantly focussed on recent trends in the context of the US, a country with limited access to public healthcare.
-We show that earlier instances of rapid deindustrialization that took place in Europe also durably affected the well-being of parents, children, and later-born grandchildren.
+Overall, these conclusions shed a new perspective on the literature on the consequences of industrial decline on wellbeing, which has predominantly focussed on worker's living standards or infant health.
+Taking advantage of a historical perspective, we can document how this impact persists over life, throughout generations, and across space.

-These findings are important to current policy debates about increasing levels of inequality and poverty within developed countries that strongly correlate with industrial decline.
+These findings are important to current policy debates about increasing levels of spatial inequality and poverty within developed countries that strongly correlate with industrial decline.
 In the UK, demand for place-based policies has increased as a result of these trends.
-While we cannot prove that place-based policies would address the situation, we highlight that in the absence of any support, industrial decline has long-lasting consequences that are not resolved by access to better opportunities.
+While we cannot prove that place-based policies would address the situation, we highlight that in the absence of any support, industrial decline has long-lasting consequences that are not resolved by access to better opportunities elsewhere.
 Few people move, and those who do keep a scar.